alajoie/command-engarde/README.md

 The first version simply recreates the BASIC version of this game.

-The infamous duelist, Comte Puter, has been terrorizing everyone who daresto pick up a sword.
+The infamous duelist, Comte Puter, has been terrorizing everyone who dares to pick up a sword.
 Can you help bring a stop to his inhuman assaults?

 BASIC RULES